 Seems wrong, doesn’t it?

-Now imagine a scenario in which security cameras record the same student bullying or harassing a younger student, with only the portion of the recording demonstrating this behavior is shared with other organizations with a responsibility to take appropriate action.
+Now imagine a scenario in which security cameras record the same student bullying or harassing a younger student, with only the portion of the recording demonstrating this behavior.
+The recording is shared with other organizations with a responsibility to take appropriate action.
 Feels better, right?

 In the second example, there is a legitimate reason for the information to be shared.
 The student has potentially broken school rules and the school needs to collect evidence.